mojombo/tomdoc/tomdoc.md

 TomDoc for classes and modules follows the same form as Method Documentation but only contains the Description and Examples sections.

-    # Various methods useful for performing mathematical operations.
-All
+    # Public: Various methods useful for performing mathematical operations.
-    # methods are module methods and should be called on the Math module.
+    # All methods are module methods and should be called on the Math module.
     #
     # Examples
     #